YordanGeorgiev/qto/doc/md/installations_doc.md

 ## 1. INTRODUCTION
-The QTO installation could be compressed to four oneliners, yet if you are installing it for first time you should read this guide thoroughly or at least jump through the code sections from the top till the bottom, simply because the stack is huge - PostgreSQL, Perl application layer with a lot of modules and dependencies.
+The QTO installation could be compressed to four oneliners, yet if you are installing it for first time you should read this guide thoroughly and CAREFULLY or at least jump through the code sections from the top till the bottom, simply because the stack is huge - PostgreSQL, Perl application layer with a lot of modules and dependencies and you will be deploying the whole stack.